-DDS requires PASSEs are required to develop and implement policy that requires HCBS providers report adult abuse, maltreatment or exploitation, or child maltreatment to the Child Abuse or Adult Maltreatment Hotline.
-The PASSE manuals outline the reporting requirements.
+PASSEs are required to develop and implement policy that requires HCBS providers report adult abuse, maltreatment or exploitation, or child maltreatment to the Child Abuse or Adult Maltreatment Hotline.
 The policy must:

 - 1. Include all incidents described as by DDS, - 2.
 Include any other incidents determined reportable by the program, and - 3.
 Require notification to the parent or guardian of all children age birth to 18 or adults who have a guardian, each time the provider submits an incident report to DDS or according to the Internal Incident Reporting policy. - 4.
 Develop and implement policy regarding follow-up of all incidents.